 Download here: Atom

-A powerful tool, but you'll need to adapt your work style to suit it
+A powerful tool, but you might need to adapt your working style

 Like Notepad++, Vim is a text editor that's with us for quite some time, and is showing no signs of losing its power or appeal.